rtCamp/Frappe-Manager/docs/faq.md

 ### How do I install ERPNext?

 At create time, `fm create mybench --apps erpnext`.
-On an existing `mount` bench, `fm update mybench --apps erpnext`.
+On an existing `mount` bench, `fm apps add mybench erpnext`.
 Refs, private repos and monorepo layouts: [App Management](guides/app-management.md).

 ### How do I check installed apps and versions?